aslamhus/RectanglePacker/README.md

 # Rectangle Packer v2.0.0

-Rectangle Packer is a JavaScript class designed to efficiently pack rectangles into a defined space, tackling the NP-hard bin packing problem using a heuristic algorithm.
+Rectangle Packer is a JavaScript\PHP class designed to efficiently pack rectangles of the same aspect ratio into a defined space, tackling the NP-hard bin packing problem using a heuristic algorithm.
+For more information on the Rectangle Packing problem see this [wikipedia articles](https://en.wikipedia.org/wiki/Rectangle_packing).
+This heuristic solves the second variant listed in the wikipedia article, "Packing identical squares in a rectilinear polygon".

 ## Purpose